Dogstudio/highway/README.md

 - `in`: The `in` method should contain the transition to show a `[router-view]`.
 - `out`: The `out` method should contain the transition to hide a `[router-view]`.

-Each one get two parameters you can call how you want but here are good defaults:
+Each one get two parameters you can call howewer you want but here are good defaults:

 - `view`: The `[router-view]` you will show/hide.
 - `done`: The callback method **you have to** call once the `in` and `out` transitions are over.